haneefmubarak/sfDB2/internalAPI.md

 The exception is that `error_sentinel[0]` is always assumed to be some sort of allocation or file IO error (`allocORfile`) and therefore has no string.

+Also, errors that will cause unrecoverable errors should simply terminate the program via an `assert()`.

 Example (as of now, the following code may or may not work):

 ```C